 Hope Cottage is a delightful picture postcard property which is believed to date back to the 16th century.
 While retaining many characterful features such as exposed beams, window seats and inglenook fireplace, the property offers all the comforts of modern living including gas-fired central heating and a beautifully fitted traditional-style kitchen with solid wood work tops and French grey units.

 Worthy of particular note is the fabulous openplan sitting/dining room with wood burner and multi pane windows with window seats overlooking the pretty cottage-style garden.
 Upstairs are 3 bedrooms, two of which are doubles and a well-appointed bathroom with heritage-style suite.
-The cottage is presented in exceptional order throughout and is currently successfully let on a holiday basis, providing a great income.
+The cottage is currently successfully let on a holiday basis, providing a great income.

 The location of the property, in the heart of this picturesque Devon fishing village with it's delightful South-facing garden and parking space to the rear make it a must-see for those seeking a bolt-hole, investment property or a welcoming and comfortable village home.